Home » Top Tips » Medical Conditions » Heart and Lungs » What is Normal Respiratory Rate?

 • Fitness level.
 Athletes often have lower resting respiratory rate due to more efficient lung function

-Some conditions that can cause abnormal breathing rates include:
+Conditions that can cause abnormal breathing rates

 • Tachypnoea: rapid breathing, which can be a symptom of a medical condition